Blog

-Green hydrogen (GH2 or GH2) is hydrogen produced by the electrolysis of water using renewable energy sources like solar, wind, or hydroelectric energy.
+Green hydrogen is produced by the electrolysis of water using renewable energy sources like solar, wind, or hydroelectric energy.
 Green hydrogen has significantly lower carbon emissions.

-This is in contrast to grey hydrogen which is produced using fossil fuels, such as natural gas or coal, through a process called steam methane reforming.
+This is in contrast to grey hydrogen which is produced using fossil fuels, such as natural gas or coal, through a process called steam methane reforming (SMR).
 This method releases large amounts of carbon dioxide into the atmosphere, contributing to climate change and other environmental problems.

 To create green hydrogen, electricity from renewable sources is used to power an electrolyzer, which splits water molecules into hydrogen and oxygen.
 The resulting hydrogen gas is then captured and stored for later use as a clean energy source.